sefasenlik/minitranslate/INSTALLATION.md

 - **Exit**: Right-click tray icon → "Exit"

 ### Auto-Start with Windows (Optional)
-To have MiniBrowser start automatically when Windows boots:
+To have MiniTranslator start automatically when Windows boots:

 1. Press `Win+R`, type `shell:startup`, and press Enter
-2. Copy `MiniBrowser.exe` to the Startup folder
+2. Copy `MiniTranslator.exe` from the `publish/` folder to the Startup folder
 3. The application will now start with Windows

 ## Features